 A slip on a section of track 50 m downstream from the Timaru River/Breast Hill track junction requires care when crossing, as it is a bluffy section with a vertical drop on one side.
 From the treeline, it's an hour of open travel to Top Timaru Hut.

-The track descends into the Avon Burn catchment and passes Tin Hut (private).
+Follow the farm track above the hut to the head of the valley and climb up the 1,680 m saddle below Mount Martha.
+From this high point, the track descends into the Avon Burn catchment and passes Tin Hut (private).
 This is a pleasant walk above the burn, leading to the carpark on Birchwood Road.

-Time 4 - 5 hr return
+Time: 4 - 5 hr return

 A high river track, signposted 50m along the road leads to a 4WD track above the Tīmaru River.
 Follow this undulating track to Deep Spur Creek near Junction Hut (1.5 km), cross the river and return via the way of the Lower Timaru River track.